Research

 This study analyzes 140,000+ articles from 174 political science journals (2003-2023) to understand how structural incentives have shaped scholarly production in the discipline.
 We examine changes in publication volume, researcher productivity, topical content, methodological approaches, and collaboration patterns over two decades.
 Publication volume tripled, driven by three times more authors and small productivity gains.
 Further, since 2021, most papers have been co-authored, with teams producing topically more novel research than solo authors.
 Quantitative methods increasingly dominate, especially in top journals.
 We also find that, despite paper-level specialization, the discipline maintains topical diversity.
 Novel research—particularly from all-female teams—receives more citations long-term but appears less frequently in top journals.
 Overall, political science has transformed into a larger, more collaborative, and more quantitative discipline.
 Yet these changes occur amid job market contraction and mounting publication pressures that may require researchers to sacrifice career stability and intellectual risk-taking for productivity metrics.

-The Demobilizing Effect of Violence: Evidence of Heterogeneous Exposure and Response
+The Demobilizing Effect of Selective Exposure and Heterogeneous Responses to Violence

 Honorable Mention for the APSA Comparative Politics Section Sage Best Paper Award (2024)